-BUS 350 Cultural Diversity in Organization
+BUS 350 Cultural Diversity in Organizations

 BUS 371 Introduction to Global Business

 This course is designed to provide a basic understanding of the various facets of international business.
-Starting with basic trade theories, it covers the mechanics of the foreign exchange market, international finance and accounting, marketing, cultural differences, and management strategy under the international environment, organizational structure and practices of the multinational company, and international institutional arrangements.
+Starting with basic trade theories, it covers the mechanics of the foreign exchange market, international finance and accounting, marketing, cultural differences and management strategy under the international environment, organizational structure and practices of the multinational company and international institutional arrangements.
 The course is taught from the state-of-the-art perspective with discussions on current economic and business problems.

 BUS 380 Principles of Accounting

-A study of the accounting cycle, the accounting process, and accounting statement preparation and analysis.
+A study of the accounting cycle, the account-ing process and accounting statement preparation and analysis.

 BUS 381 Excel-Based Decision-Making Tools I—Statistics

 An introduction to the basic concepts of probability and statistics for the student in business management.
-Topics include descriptive statistics, probability distributions and random variables, hypothesis testing, forecasting, and linear regression.
+Topics include descriptive statistics, probability distributions and random variables, hypothesis testing, forecasting and linear regression.